jonasundderwolf/django-mediastorage/README.md

 # django-mediastorage

-A library that allows to protect media files that are served via nginx to be authenticated
+A library that allows to protect media files that are served via nginx or traefik to be authenticated

 ## Overview